trieshard/source-strategy-assessment/framework.md

 - How easy is it to discover a topic of interest in your source code.
 For example, by domain, tech stack or functionality)?

-## Inventory - Sample Scoring

-- **D** - With some effort you can get a partially complete inventory source code and you have ad hoc discoverability techniques.

-- **C** - Producing and managing a near complete inventory is possible.
-You have examples of value added use of the inventory.
-You have implemented some discovery techniques.
-You can produce a basic map of basic source code relationships.

-- **B** - You have automated techniques to produce an inventory with a low probability that anything is missing.
-You can show a versatile map of source code relationships and useful discovery options backed by metadata or automated.
-You have consistent examples of value added use of inventory to optimize, harmonize, bulk analyze, bulk process or align with external initiatives.

-- **A** - observability and discoverability is nearly fully automatic and self-policing, other innovative techniques in measuring, connecting and exploiting value from inventory and relationship data.

 ## Consumption - Sample Questions

 - Do you know the number of people in your group who are reading or